jmknoll/react-native-overlay-spinner/README.md

 1. Fork/clone this repository
 2. Make changes in `src/` directory
-3. Submit a pull request
+3. Submit a pull request (with notes of fixes/improvements)

 ## Contributors